Grading System & Reports

 Honorable dismissal is granted by Jacksonville College to students who wish to transfer to another institution under the following conditions: acceptable conduct and character, minimum grade requirements met, academic file complete, proper withdrawal, and all financial obligations satisfied.

 Misconduct or cheating in the classroom will not be tolerated.
 Discipline in the classroom is the responsibility of and under the control of the instructor.
 A final line of appeal is to the Academic Dean.
-If deemed necessary, the Dean may refer the matter to the Cabinet.
+If deemed necessary, the Dean may refer the matter to the College Executive Team.
 Possible consequences for infraction of classroom rules may include:

 1. Student-instructor conference